Uniswap/docs/versioned_docs/version-V3/guides/swaps/single-swaps.md

 };
 ```

+## Compiling our contract

-then we can compile our contracts with `npx hardhat compile`
+We can compile our contracts with `npx hardhat compile`

+## Setting up the Contract

 ```solidity
 // SPDX-License-Identifier: GPL-2.0-or-later